rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # Query the node, enabling 'auto' Read Consistency mode.
 If the receiving
 # node is read-only i.e. non-voting, then 'none' will be set as the Read
-# Consistency level, with a mininum freshess of 1 second.
-For voting nodes
+# Consistency level, and the read-only node will check that it heard from
-# then 'weak' is set as the Read Consistency level, and the freshness value
+# the Leader within the last second.
+For voting nodes 'weak' is set as the
-# is ignored.
+# Read Consistency level, and the freshness value is ignored.
 curl -G 'localhost:4001/db/query?level=auto&freshness=1s' --data-urlencode 'q=SELECT * FROM foo'
 ```